-A recent study of immune cells derived from human stem cells shows that experimental antibodies for Parkinson’s and Alzheimer’s can trigger harmful brain inflammation, offering one possible explanation for clinical trials’ dismal failure rates.
+A recent cell study shows that experimental Parkinson’s and Alzheimer’s antibodies may trigger harmful brain inflammation—which could explain clinical trials’ dismal failure rates.

 In the 1990s, drug makers began developing antibodies for treating Alzheimer’s and Parkinson’s — therapies designed to clear aggregates of proteins found in the brains of people with the diseases.
 But after decades of research, clinical trials of these investigational antibodies showed that the drugs have largely failed to slow patients’ cognitive and functional decline, despite showing initial promise in mice studies.

 Scientists have proposed various ideas as to why that’s the case, but a recent study of immune cells derived from human stem cells presents a new explanation, at least in part, for antibody clinical trials’ poor track record: These drugs may carry unintended side effects, reversing any benefits they could provide from removing the accumulation of abnormal proteins.
 One such unintended side effect is brain inflammation.

 The study, published in the Proceedings of the National Academy of Sciences, showed that investigational antibodies for Alzheimer’s and Parkinson’s that target the accumulation of beta-amyloid and alpha-synuclein, respectively, can lead to harmful neuroinflammation.
 In particular, the scientists found that these investigational drugs triggered an inflammatory response in microglia, the brain’s immune cells, which were derived from human stem cells.
 This response in turn heightened inflammation, injured neurons, and eventually led to neuronal death.